biocommons/biocommons.github.io/docs/index.md

   </div>

   <div style="color: #666;">
-    <b>The biocommons is a community of that fosters
-    pre-competitive collaboration on interoperable and high-quality bioinformatics open source software and data, primarily for sequence variant interpretation.
+    <b>The biocommons is a community that fosters collaboration on pre-competitive, interoperable, and high-quality bioinformatics open source software and data, primarily for biological sequence analysis and interpretation.
 Code is released under <a href="https://opensource.org/licenses/Apache-2.0">Apache License v2</a> and data are released under the <a href="https://creativecommons.org/licenses/by/4.0/">Creative Commons CC-BY 4.0 license</a>.</b>
   </div>

 </div>

-!!! info "You're Invited!"
+!!! info "Join Us!"

     The biocommons project began as an umbrella project for open source software that was released by [Invitae](https://invitae.com/).
 Biocommons software was subsequently used by groups at